|Growing Japanese Indigo (Persicaria tinctoria)

 In the beginning I do light watering daily and then as the summer heat begins the watering time becomes longer for a good soaking.

 With luck the Persicaria tinctoria will give me three cuttings.
 I wait until the plants are between 18-24 inches in height – usually by early July and again in late August.
 I use these cuttings for fresh leaf dyeing and the final crop just before the first frost for the seeds.
-When I cut I leave approximately 3 inches so the plants can continue growing.
+When I cut I leave approximately 3 inches of stem so the plants can continue growing.

 After removing the leaves for dyeing you can also root the cuttings in water and then plant those in your garden increasing your crop size.